Funding your own care and support

 What help can I get as a self-funder?

-We will always aim to support you to stay in your own home, living independently, for as long as possible.
-Supporting you to do more for yourself, can help to improve your quality of life and may help reduce the cost of your care and support.
-There are a range of services available to all residents whether or not you qualify for support from the Council.
+We will always aim to support you to stay in your own home, safely and for as long as possible.
+Supporting you to do more for yourself can help to improve your quality of life and may help reduce the cost of your care and support.
+There are a range of services available to all residents whether or not you qualify for support from us, such as:

 What help is available with arranging care and support at home?